What accessible content is

 Making content accessible helps everyone read, understand and use our information online, whatever their abilities, circumstances, device or technology.

 It also helps the council meet UK accessibility requirements.
-Meeting these requirements means we:
+Meeting these requirements:

-• help people access services on any device and complete tasks online
+• make services usable on any device so people can complete tasks online